CarlosHartmann/personal_tdarr_substitute/README.md

 3. Start reading preprocess.py -- this is the main script.
 4. Input your own paths where necessary
 5. Open and edit other files mentioned in preprocess.py as needed.
+6. Define a shortcut for executing preprocess.py in the src of your terminal.
+This way you can tie it to events or certain times for automation.